 The conventional wisdom is that only the largest and most creditworthy banks were able to roll over maturing CDs, and that this inability to raise funds caused a reduction in new loan commitments and intensified the ensuing recession.
 Yet the volume of jumbo CDs outstanding rose by \$76 billion at a seasonally adjusted annual rate in 1974:2 and by \$46 billion in 1974:3, compared with much smaller amounts in the preceding quarters.
 Net new bank lending continued to be positive through 1974:4.
 As the shocks of the Franklin National collapse were beginning to be felt, the Federal Reserve was once again called upon to step in.
 Banks managed to retain deposits on their own, however, by offering higher premiums on jumbo CDs.
-Nearly all of the \$2.1 billion increase in discount-window borrowing between 1974:1 and 1974:3 went to Franklin National itself.
+Nearly all of the \$2.1 billion increase in discount-window borrowing between 1974:1 and 1974:3 went to Franklin a.
+Last month of quarter.
+The jumbo CD rate is the three-month discount rate for certificates of deposit in the secondary market converted to investment yield.

+National itself.
 Advances to Franklin National were \$1.7 billion on October 8, 1974, when that obligation was assumed by the Federal Deposit Insurance Corporation (FDIC).
 By year-end, total advances were well below the precrisis level.

 The increased cost of funds to banks was passed through in the form of higher lending rates.
-The prime rate rose from 8/4 percent before the Franklin National crisis to 12 percent shortly after, roughly paralleling the change in the CD rate.
+The prime rate rose from 83⁄4 percent before the Franklin National crisis to 12 percent shortly after, roughly paralleling the change in the CD rate.
 For the prime rate this level represented a record spread over Treasury yields that was surpassed only when credit controls were imposed in 1980.